High Wall: Plot

-Steven Kenet catches his unfaithful wife Helen in the apartment of Willard I. Whitcombe, her boss, and she is strangled to death.
-He attempts to commit suicide by driving his car into the river, even though they have a six-year-old son.
-Kenet survives but is sent to the county psychiatric hospital for evaluation to determine if he is sane enough to be charged with murder.
-He has no memory of what happened, likely due to a pre-existing brain injury from the war.
+Former WWII bomber pilot and recent ex-mercenary flyer Steven Kenet crashes his car into a river, trying to cover the evident strangulation murder of his wife with a suicide.
+He survives but is sent to the county psychiatric hospital for evaluation to determine if he is sane enough to be charged with murder.
+He has no memory of what happened, due to a pre-existing wartime brain injury having been reaggravated by a crash in Burma.

 Dr. Ann Lorrison takes an interest in his case, and in him.
-Surgery could cure Kenet's brain injury, but he refuses to consent to it, preferring a life in an insane asylum to a probable murder conviction.
-However, when Lorrison informs him that because his mother has died, his son will be sent to an orphanage, Kenet changes his mind.
-(Lorrison herself has obtained temporary custody of the child.)
+Surgery could relieve Kenet's brain injury, but he refuses to consent to it, stalling for time till he can find a way to clear himself and be able to take care of his six year-old son.
+In spite of pressure from the district attorney's office on hospital administrators to force a surgery on him, they refuse.
+However, when Lorrison informs him that his mother has died, ostensibly dooming his son to a county orphanage, Kenet changes his mind.

-Henry Cronner, janitor of the apartment building, attempts to blackmail Whitcombe.
+Henry Cronner, janitor of the apartment building where Kennet's wife's boss, Willard Whitcombe lives, attempts to blackmail him over his potential role in her death.
 After being rebuffed, Cronner goes to see Kenet, hinting he can save him but withholding details until Kenet can pay.
-Whitcombe then sends Cronner plummeting to his death down the building's elevator shaft.
+Before Kenet can, Whitcombe sends Cronner plummeting to his death down the building's elevator shaft.